rene-mdd/node-card/README.md

-This is a node.js presentation card.
+This is my node.js presentation card.

 # Usage